 The nutrition guidelines for runners suggest that ~15 – 20% of our diet come from protein sources, up to 30% during peak training times.
 For endurance athletes that’s about .6 – .8 grams of protein per pound of body weight per day.
 Strength athletes need .7 – .8g, and sedentary adults only need .4 g.
 Again, you’ll be at the higher end of the range when you have a harder training load.

 In terms of sources of protein, eating a variety of plant protein provides ALL of your essential amino acids.
 Eating a variety of animal protein provides ALL of your essential amino acids too, but it also provides you with cholesterol, saturated fat, hormones and antibiotics, all of which come with substantial health risks.
+I switched to a plant-based diet for athletic performance, seeing a Boston Qualifying time the next season.

 I hope these nutritional guidelines for runners are useful, or at least a jumping off point for you to start doing your own research and testing out what works best for you.
+Record what works and replicate it, refine it and see results.
+Check out my other blog post on what you should eat on an easy training day, a moderate training day and a hard training day here.
+Also be sure to check out these high protein, nutrient dense recipes for runners: mushroom chard tofu scramble, jackfruit chili, vegan crab cakes, and cherry-beet recovery smoothie.